sinablk/sinablk.github.io/_posts/2019-01-26-geospatial-plotting-with-python.md

 ![png](/images/afgpops/output_32_1.png)

 Map file well imported!
-The `mapdf` is  a GeoDataFrame which is a Pandas dataframe for polygon map objects with a column called `geomtery` that contains the coordinates of the objects.
+The `mapdf` is  a GeoDataFrame which is a Pandas dataframe for polygon map objects with a column called `geometery` that contains the coordinates of the objects.
 We need to inspect the province names because, for later plotting, we'll be joining it with our original population dataframe.

 ```python